candiceT233/Kubernetes-PFS-CS553/scripts/README.md

 **Notes to Meng**: Sayali and I worked collaboratively to develop all the files in this branch.
+Also we have taken reference of the Netapp Github repo for dynamic volume provisioning.

 **Overview:**